Articles & Resources

 A Badge of Honor Podcast, Episode 23: Stop the Threat Stop the Stigma with Adam Meyers

-Hosts and PTSI Resilience Trainers John Salerno and Samantha Horwitz talk with Adam Meyers from Stop the Threat Stop the Stigma on @A Badge of Honor Podcast.
+Hosts and PTSI Resilience Trainers John Salerno and Samantha Horwitz talk with Adam Meyers from Stop the Threat Stop the Stigma on A Badge of Honor Podcast.

 A Badge of Honor offers workshops to first responders across the nation, working with mental health liasons and critical incident management teams for Post Traumatic Stress Injury Recovery, wellness and resilience.
 A Badge of Honor says, “We Hear You,” and wants you to know you are not alone.